cloudedbats/cloudedbats_wurb/doc/cloudedbats_wurb_user_manual.md

 5. Recordings will start 2 seconds before a sound is detected and continue 2 sec after.
 If the recording will last for more than 20 seconds, a new file will be started.
 Each filename will contain start time and position in latitude/longitude.
 Default settings for sound detection are any sound above 15 kHz and above -50 dBFS.

 6. When finished, then shut down the WURB.
-This can be done either by turn the switch to "RPi-off" or press the left and right button simultaneous for 5 seconds if a computer mouse is used.
+This can be done either by turning the switch to "RPi-off" or press the left and right button simultaneous for 5 seconds if a computer mouse is used.
 Wait until the Raspberry Pi has finished, and then disconnect power by removing the Micro-USB cable, or by pressing the PowerBank on/off button.

 7. Move the USB memory to a computer and check the files.